 Nga Tawa is home to New Zealand's largest on-site school equestrian centre.
 We take pride in creating a caring, inclusive and family-like environment where our riders are respected, nurtured and supported to pursue their individual goals.

-Our Equestrian Academy programme caters to riders of all levels and abilities, from beginners through to New Zealand representatives and National Champions.
+As one of the leading equestrian boarding schools NZ, our Equestrian Academy programme caters to riders of all levels and abilities, from beginners through to New Zealand representatives and National Champions.
 Our Equestrian Academy has qualified resident and outside/visiting coaches on-site daily to give students the best opportunity to succeed in their chosen discipline or recreational goals.
 Our coaching staff train and support our girls in horse care and management with the expectation that they are completely responsible for their horse’s wellbeing.
 This includes stable management, feeding programmes, tack fitting, health and soundness.
-Each of our riders has a personalised training programme that is constructed in consultation with their coach/mentor.
-This includes goal setting, fitness and strength, riding skills, offsite experiences and competitions.
+Each of our riders has a personalised training programme that is constructed in consultation with their coach/mentor and includes goal setting, fitness and strength, riding skills, offsite experiences and competitions.

 Our horse truck travels throughout the North Island and is out each weekend of term time.
 We travel to shows, events, training days, beach and farm rides.

-The Nga Tawa branch of the New Zealand Pony Club Association is based onsite at school and during the season our girls are able to attend fortnightly rallies.
+The Nga Tawa branch of the New Zealand Pony Club Association is one of the leading equestrian schools NZ and is based on-site at school.
+During the season our girls are able to attend fortnightly rallies.